 Consumer Assessment of Healthcare Providers and Systems (CAHPS).
 CMS has partnered with AHRQ to develop a standardized survey instrument and data collection methodology for measuring patients' perspectives on hospital care.
 The intent of the survey is to produce comparable data on the patients' perspectives to allow consumer-based comparisons between hospitals, align incentives to drive hospitals to improve their quality of care, and increase the transparency of hospital reporting.
-According to the Deficit Reduction Act of 2005, hospitals must submit data for certain required quality measures-which for inpatients includes the CAHPS® Hospital Survey-in order to receive the full market basket increase to their reimbursement payment rates from CMS.
+Hospitals must submit data for certain required quality measures-which for inpatients includes the CAHPS® Hospital Survey-in order to receive the full market basket increase to their reimbursement payment rates from CMS.
 While hospital participation is voluntary, hospitals that fail to submit this survey data will incur a reduction of two percentage points in the inpatient market basket update amount for the following federal fiscal year.
 We have received certified vendor designation and will continue to offer CAHPS® Hospital Survey services.
+In addition, we are a certified vendor approved to offer CAHPS® Home Health Care Survey used to measure the experiences of people receiving home health care from Medicare-certified home health agencies.